-- Sendinblue also offers both transactional and marketing communication.
-It also comes with plenty of additional capabilities, such as SMS messaging and marketing automations.
+- Sendinblue (now Brevo) also offers both transactional and marketing communication.
+It also comes with plenty of additional capabilities, such as SMS messaging and marketing automation.

-- Mailjet is another of the popular tools for sending both transactional emails and regular newsletters.
+- Mailjet is another popular tool for sending both transactional emails and regular newsletters.
 It’s probably the most affordable of all these tools while offering similar capabilities.

-This sums up our guide to email delivery.
+This sums up our email deliverability guide.
 We hope the tips presented were useful and helped you improve your delivery rates.
-Be sure to also check out our other articles, each of which is focused on different aspects of sending emails.
 If there’s any topic you would like us to cover, give us a hint at email@example.com.